Shinzo1907/Prediction-for-Approval-of-Home-Loan/README.md

-# Home Loan Approval Prediction
+# Prediction for Approval of Home Loan

 ## Overview
 This project aims to predict the approval status of home loan applications using machine learning techniques.
 The goal is to create a model that can accurately classify whether a loan will be approved based on various applicant details.